blarsen/docker-cim/SIMULA-HISTORY.md

-*NOTE: This version of "COMPILING SIMULA" has been reformatted to Markdown markup by bjorn.hell@nonews.net.
+*NOTE: This version of "COMPILING SIMULA" has been reformatted to Markdown by bjorn.hell@nonews.net.
-The basis for this version was the file doc/SIMULA-HISTORY found in the CIM Simula compiler distribution (http://simula67.at.ifi.uio.no/cim.shtml)*
+The basis for this version was the file doc/SIMULA-HISTORY found in the CIM Simula compiler distribution (http://simula67.at.ifi.uio.no/cim.shtml).*

-*This is currently a work in progress, the notes will have to be fiddled with a bit further.*
+*Warning: This document is currently a work in progress, the reformatting is not yet complete.*

 ```
 From jan@utri.no Thu Feb 23 08:00:32 1995